Chauburji: 1960s renovation

 During a severe earthquake in 1846, the north-western minaret collapsed and cracks appeared in the central arch.
-This has however been restored as much as was reasonably possible and the gateway now looks quite as it might have been during the time of its Mughal patroness.
+This has however been restored as much as was reasonably possible and the gateway now looks quite as it might have during the time of its Mughal patroness.
 The restoration was carried out by the Department of Archeology, Government of Pakistan in the late 1960s.

 Impact of Metro construction

-The Chauburji monument is situated along the planned route of the Orange Line of the Lahore Metro.
+The Chauburji monument is situated along the route of the Orange Line of the Lahore Metro.
 Heritage campaigners submitted a petition to the Lahore High Court as the planned metro line will pass close to Chauburji, Shalimar Gardens, and nine other sites in the city in violation of the Punjab Special Premises Ordinance, 1985 and Antiquity Act, 1975.
 In August 2016, the Court halted construction of the metro within 200 feet of any heritage site, including Chauburji in order to prevent what UNESCO termed as potentially "irreversible damage", were the line to be constructed in its present form.
 The Chauburji station was originally planned to be underground, but it was changed to an elevated station to comply with the UNESCO regulations.